confluentinc/ksql/docs/installation/upgrading.rst

     * Avro schema compatibility

-        * This version of KSQL sees a bug fixes where the schemas returned by UDF and UDAFs might not be marked as nullable.
+        * This version of KSQL fixes a bug where the schemas returned by UDF and UDAFs might not be marked as nullable.
 This can cause serialization issues in the presence of ``null`` values, as might be encountered if the UDF fails.